 Azure AD joined devices

-Azure AD join is intended for organizations that want to be cloud-first or cloud-only.
 Any organization can deploy Azure AD joined devices no matter the size or industry.
-Azure AD join works even in a hybrid environment, enabling access to both cloud and on-premises apps and resources.
+Azure AD join works even in hybrid environments, enabling access to both cloud and on-premises apps and resources.

 |Azure AD Join||Description|